steerio/barion-rails/README.md

 Barion requires an e-mail address in every transaction to identify the recipient user of the transaction.
 The Barion wallet which has this e-mail address registeres will receives the money when the payment is completed by the payer.

 You can see this address in the Barion Shop interface below your shop icon on the top left corner.

+#### Callback host (Default: empty)
+Barion needs to make HTTP requests to your application to update the state of payments.
+In order to make this work, you need to set a host name here that your application is accessible at.

+#### Default locale (Default: hu-HU)
+The default locale for the payment UI that your users see.
+It is used if you don't specify one explicitly when creating your payment.

 ### Set up your database
 This gem comes with predefined models.
 To use them, you have to copy the migrations into your application and migrate them using: